 Vladimir vs. Pervaz-i-Bahri, 1853

 The end of the Age of Fighting Sail was a process that straggled through the 1820s and 30s and 40s as steam power became increasingly reliable.
 The last full fleet action with sailing vessels was the Battle of Navarino in 1827, when combined British, French and Russian squadrons annihilated an entire Ottoman Turkish fleet.
-This victory was decisive in securing that Greece’s independence from her Turkish overlords.
-Britain’s last major action involving sailing vessels – albeit with steamships also present – was to follow thirteen years later with bombardments of Egyptian positions on the Lebanese coast in 1840 (a blog about this will appear shortly).
+This victory was decisive in securing Greece’s independence from her Turkish overlords.
+Britain’s last major action involving sailing vessels – albeit with steamships also present – was to follow thirteen years later with bombardments of Egyptian positions on the Lebanese coast in 1840.
 Steamships were introduced to all the major navies in the decade that followed but it was not until 1853 that one steamship would face another in combat.
-The location for this “single ship action” was to be off the Black Sea coast of Turkey and was to involve Russian and Turkish vessels, Vladimir and Pervaz-i-Bahri respectively.
+The location for this “single-ship action” was to be off the Black Sea coast of Turkey and was to involve Russian and Turkish vessels, Vladimir and Pervaz-i-Bahri respectively.

 Battle of Navarino, 1827, by Ivan Aivazovsky